-Standard headings and tables guide reviewers when preparing their report and make it easier for readers to identify information that is of particular interest to them.
+Standard headings and tables embedded in RevMan guide review authors when preparing their report and make it easier for readers to identify information that is of particular interest to them.
 The headings are listed below.
-The content that should follow each heading and the elements that will be published are described in appendix 2a (Guide to the format of a Cochrane Review).
+The content that should follow each heading is described in Section 3 (Guide to the contents of a protocol and review).

-2.1 Outline of a Cochrane Review
+2.2.1 Detailed outline of a protocol for a Cochrane review